EpicgamerYT/Valobot/README.md

 ## How To Use

-To run this application, you may need to disable windows real time protection (may not download otherwise but try without first if you want). **IMPORTANT** Run "Valobot.exe" to install requiments.
-Then open file explorer and go to "This PC" --> "Documents" --> "New Folder" --> Name it "UC Valorant" --> drag the .dll file into the folder and the ValobotSetup.exe file.
-Next, right click in the folder and click "open in CMD/Terminal" then drag and drop the ValobotSetup.dll into the CMD/terminal.
-Lastly drop the Valobot.dll into the CMD/Terminal and open Valorant.
+To run this application, you may need to disable windows real time protection (may not download otherwise but try without first if you want). **IMPORTANT** Run "Valobot.exe" to install requiments and have VALORANT OPEN.
+Then open file explorer and go to "This PC" --> "Documents" --> "New Folder" --> Name it "UC Valorant" --> drag the .dll file into the folder including the ValobotSetup.exe file.
+Open ValobotSetup.exe and drop the Valobot.dll into the CMD/Terminal and open Valorant.
 PRESS F1 to toggle the menu!
 Enjoy :)

 > **Note**
 > You may need to download WinRAR to unzip the file(s)